H2H is celebrating 70 years of the National Health Service and their 12th birthday! So why not join them...read more >

-KCIL organises an annual conference in September that explores living with disabilities in Kingston.
+KCIL organises an annual conference in the autumn that explores living with disabilities in Kingston.
 As well as hearing from inspirational speakers, there are a choice of workshops to attend and an exhibition to explore.

 Aiming High 2017